 While some clients might encourage your artistic flair to be in your work, most want you to write to their specs and ideas.

 Always meet your deadlines.
-If you can’t meet them, them communicate with the client that you need an extension before the deadline.
+If you can’t meet them, communicate with the client that you need an extension before the deadline.
 You are building a reputation, so being reliable is very important.

 Communication is key to being reliable.
 Ghostwriting generally comes with firm deadlines, so it’s best to get into the mindset of making sure you can meet them when you agree to a job.